Toenail - Ingrown

 - While soaking, massage the swollen part of the cuticle (skin next to the nail).
 Massage away from the nail.

 - While soaking, also try to bend the corners of the toenail upward.
+Use your fingernail to lift it.

 - Dry the toe and foot completely.